 “It’s been divided into a multitude of islands that are very excellent for producing a lot of crops we’re dependent on, but you still can’t see it,” he says.

-You almost have to get off major highways on purpose to get out to the Delta, so we climb in Scheidegger’s truck, so he can give me a little tour.
+You almost have to get off major highways on purpose to get out to the Delta.
+We climb in Scheidegger’s truck so he can give me a little tour.
 We cross the Sacramento River by bridge – a luxury considering his grandparents could only get to the neighboring islands by boat – then onto Ryer and Grand islands by car ferry.
 A century ago, he says, barges would transport people from island to island, and river boats would come up from the Bay.

 “They would bring with them food supplies or newspapers or postage stamps or whatever you needed,” he says.

 Scheidegger wants people to think about how that isolation plays into the Delta’s history and people, about what families had to do to develop this marshland into farms and build lives here.